-Doctoral and Master’s students are required to enrol in SRD4444Y or SRM3333Y, respectively, and attend at least 80% of the CSIH Research Seminar Series, in the session in which they enrol.
+Doctoral and Master’s students are required to enrol in SRD4444H or SRM3333H, respectively, and attend at least 80% of the CSIH Research Seminar Series, in the session in which they enrol.
 The seminars will feature faculty members, invited speakers, and students presenting on topics related to Indigenous health.

-Students are required to attend a land-based experience before the completion of their degree.
+Students are required to participate in a land-based experience before the completion of their degree.
 Land-based experiences dates will be shared with students early in the academic year.

 All students must apply to and be accepted by a home degree program and then apply to CSIH.
-Students who have completed the CSIH at the master’s level will be eligible to apply for admission at the doctoral level.
-Admission decisions to the CSIH will be made by early October each academic year.
+Students who have completed the CSIH at the Master’s level will be eligible to apply for admission at the doctoral level.
+Applications are due before August 15 annually.
+Please submit to firstname.lastname@example.org.

 Dalla Lana School of Public Health